pramsey/pgsql-gzip/README.md

 Sometimes you just need to compress your `bytea` object before you return it to the client.

-Sometimes you receive a compressed binary object from the client, and you have to uncompress it to do something useful.
+Sometimes you receive a compressed `bytea` from the client, and you have to uncompress it before you can work with it.

 This extension is for that.